athomasq/athomasq.github.io/navigation/bio.md

 &nbsp; &nbsp; Quandl was acquired by Nasdaq in 2018, in a substantial and successful exit.
 Tammer and I stayed on to run the business for a while longer, before moving on.

 **Free Agent.**
 &nbsp; &nbsp; I've been a free agent for the last few years.
-I'm an active and successful angel investor in early-stage tech startups (40+ portfolio copmanies, 25% blended IRR, meaningful DPI).
+I'm an active and successful angel investor in early-stage tech startups (40+ portfolio companies, 25% blended IRR, meaningful DPI).
 I also write Pivotal, a highly-regarded newsletter on data, investing and startups, with over 5000 subscribers.
 I advise a small and select group of firms (both tech startups and investment managers), and I serve on private-company boards.

 **And More.**
 &nbsp; &nbsp; I'm insatiably curious, and a lifelong learner-doer.
 In parallel with my professional adventures, I keep busy with lots of hobbies, pursuits, side-projects and weekend exploits.
 I used to run a poem-a-day mail server in the late 90s with over 5000 subscribers.
 I played tournament Scrabble and reached expert level (1600).
 I used to hike and bike, but do less of that now.
 I'm a solid tennis player (4.0), and getting into distance swimming and weight-training (kettlebells).
 I volunteer.

 &nbsp; &nbsp; I'm a very good amateur photographer.
 I have a large collection of tabletop (Euro-strategy) board games.
 I listen to a vast range of music (but not the popular stuff I'm afraid).
 I play multiple instruments, not very well.
 I'm a really good cook.
 I read non-stop, on everything under the sun.
-I've travelled a bit, and even written a travel guide.
+I've travelled a bit.
 I think I'm unusually well-informed on a very wide range of topics: history, science, art, language, music, literature, you name it.
 I'm interested in everything.

 &nbsp; &nbsp; I currently live in Toronto with my family, 7000 books, and 3 pianos.  <span style="color: white;">Also, I know how to use an Oxford comma.</span>